 Discussion Points |

-Our kindergarten diagnostic data shows that as a building we are 81% in 2021-2022 at core according to Acadience diagnostic. |
+Our kindergarten diagnostic data shows that as a building we are 85% in 2022-2023 at core according to Acadience diagnostic. |

-How can instructional practices used at the k level be distributed amongst 1st and 2nd grade teachers? |
+How can instructional practices used at the k level be distributed amongst 1st and 2nd grade teachers. |

--weekly teacher data meetings -coordinated data analysis with district data personnel -Enhanced Core Reading Instruction -RTI/SLD Determination -data reviewed after every 24 day intervention cycle. |
+-weekly teacher data meetings -coordinated data analysis with district data personnel -competency based learning -Enhanced Core Reading Instruction -RTI/SLD Determination -data reviewed after every 24 day intervention cycle. |

 |